haikalfouzi/haikalfouzi.github.io/_posts/2020-12-14-Rocketdyne-F1-FEA.md

 Meshes were set up using 2 different body sizing; 0.3 inches element size for the middle and lower part of the nozzle, and 0.075 inches element size for the bolt & nuts.
 Statistics of the following mesh setup are as follow:

-{% include image.html file="/f1-engine/tetrahedron-mesh.PNG" description="Tetrahedrosn Meshes Setup" %}
+{% include image.html file="/f1-engine/tetrahedron-mesh.PNG" description="Tetrahedron Meshes Setup" %}
 {% include image.html file="/f1-engine/tetrahedron-mesh-stat.PNG" description="Meshes Statistics" %}

 The number of nodes exceed the maximum number of nodes for ANSYS student, so we need to reduce the number using different meshes method; Hex dominant.
 Below are the meshes generated and it's statistics: